stevekinney/stevekinney.net/src/writing/svelte-markdown-preprocessor.md

 };
 ```

-The preprocessors run the the order that I listed them in the example above.
+The preprocessors run in the order that I listed them in the example above.
 Since, we're worried about converting Markdown to HTML today, we're only to concern ourselves with the `markup` method on `PreprocessorGroup` object seen above.

 We can start with something like this to get us going.